 Future Outlook for Solar Energy

-While the use of solar energy is on the rise around the world, this ever-growing industry still has a lot of potential for growth in the future.
-For it to make further growth, the efficiency and effectiveness of the solar cells will have to increase substantially.
+While the use of solar energy is on the rise worldwide, this ever-growing industry still has a lot of potential for growth in the future.
+For it to grow further, the efficiency and effectiveness of the solar cells will have to increase substantially.

-While people are starting to feel responsible for putting an end to carbon footprint from the earth, solar energy is not affordable to every individual.
-To encourage more people to use solar energy, the price of solar-powered products needs to be cheaper.
+While people are starting to feel responsible for putting an end to the earth’s carbon footprint, solar energy is not affordable to everyone.
+To encourage more people to use solar energy, the price of solar-powered products must be cheaper.